Earth-and-Energy-Systems-Lab/pymedeas2/docs/docs.md

 ** RES electric capacities and generation**

-Energy generation from Renewable Energy Source (RES) from different sources (hydro, geothermal, solid biomass, oceanic, wind onshore, wind offshore and solar) is limited by the techno-sustainable potentials and its growth is defined in the "scenario.xslx" file.
+Energy generation from Renewable Energy Source (RES) from different sources (hydro, geothermal, solid biomass, oceanic, wind onshore, wind offshore and solar) is limited by the techno-sustainable potentials and its growth is defined in the "scenario.xslx" file and by the reduction of the capacity factor due tot the intermitency of RES.
+The module prioritize the use of biogas and waste as energy sources,

 #### Demand